goldibex/targaryen/docs/targaryen/README.md

 If you specify `--verbose`, Targaryen will pretty-print a nicely formatted table containing a list of the tests and their status.

+If you specify `--debug', Targaryen will print the full debug output for each test, indicating which rules were tested and what their outcomes were.
+This is the same as the output of the Firebase Forge's simulator.

 Targaryen exits with a non-zero status code if at least one test failed, or zero if all tests succeeded.